 You probably have substantial investments in databases, report writers and other tools to create actionable reports and data files.
 But how do you ensure that the right information gets to the right person at the right time?
 Moreover, how can you reliably scale your report distribution infrastructure for the extended enterprise when you manage hundreds of applications and thousands of reports?

-Wouldn’t it be great if a single vendor could provide you with a complete portfolio of “push” and “pull” business intelligence distribution solutions that address these challenges?
+You recognize that different consumers of business intelligence have different needs along the push-pull spectrum of report distribution.
+Some need scheduled reports.
+Some need on-demand reports.
+Still others want real-time dashboards.
+Wouldn’t it be great if a single vendor could provide you with a complete portfolio of “push” and “pull” distribution solutions that address these needs?